Gobarigo/UpSiteDown/README.md

 You can chose to add/remove or re-order any of these columns by setting `--fields` when you run the script.

 Please note that the output file is appended at each execution.
 This has a main advantage: you can re-run the script on the same input files many times.
 You are then able to compare statuses and execution times at different times.

+### Multi-processing behaviour

+By default, the script will run with the parameter `mp_units = cpu_count() - 1`.
+It means if you have a machine with 4 cores, it will try to check 3 web pages in parallel.
+You can force `mp_units` to any value but it is recommended to leave to default.

+You may want to set it to 1 to run all requests sequentially (disabling multi-processing feature).

 ### Examples